dorin-musteata/docxtpl/README.md

 ## Similar tools

-There are a few similar libraries that work with docx, here’s a list of those I know a bit about:
+There are a few libraries that work the same way:

 - [docxtpl](https://www.docx4java.org/trac/docx4j) : Python.
 Uses jinja2  template syntax , doesn't provide an easy way to use landscape documents.